A few things to take care of:

 To delete a staging site, login to

-WordPress Production Site > WP Staging > Sites / Start
+WordPress Production Site > WP Staging > Staging Sites

-There you find a list of available staging sites and a delete button on every list element:
+There you find a list of available staging sites and an “Actions” button on every list element:

-Clicking on the delete button will open a confirmation menu which allows you to double-check the database tables before deleting:
+Clicking on the Actions > Delete button will open a confirmation menu that allows you to double-check the database tables before deleting:

 It will also show you the exact directory which is going to be deleted:

-Click on the button “Remove” and WP Staging will delete the entire staging website without touching your production website.
+Click on the button “Delete” and WP Staging will delete the entire staging website without touching your production website.

 Delete Staging Website Manually (Orphaned Tables & Files)

 It’s possible that even after deleting all staging sites, you still see some WP Staging tables in the database or some files left in the file directories.